Edokko Kyoryu Mini Plates (4 pieces)

 Open a World of Whimsy – Dinosaur-Inspired Mini Plates in a Storybook Gift Box

-Straight from Mizunami City—home to both renowned Mino ware and fascinating fossil finds—the Edokko Kyoryu Happy Picture Book set blends the elegance of Japanese tradition with the timeless wonder of dinosaurs.
-Housed in a beautifully crafted book-shaped gift box, this porcelain set features four unique mini plates, each designed with an imaginative motif that fuses Edo-era artistry with playful dinosaur characters.
+Straight from Mizunami City—home to both renowned Mino ware and fascinating fossil finds—the Edokko Kyoryu Happy Picture Book set blends the elegance of Japanese craftsmanship with the playful wonder of dinosaurs.
+Housed in a beautifully crafted book-shaped gift box, this porcelain set features four unique mini plates, each designed with imaginative motifs that fuse Edo-era artistry with engaging dinosaur characters.
+Each plate measures approximately 4 inches in diameter, making them ideal for serving desserts, dipping sauces, or for display as charming decor.

 Product Information